 (Refn, incidentally, owns the remake rights to one of the influences on Wheatley’s film, Witchfinder General [1968], which is also part of Scovell’s ‘Unholy Trinity’ of Folk Horror movies, along with The Blood on Satan’s Claw [1971]and The Wicker Man [1973].)

 The psychedelic element to A Field in England represents both the experience of the character Whitehead (Reece Shearsmith), an alchemist’s assistant, after ingesting a psychotropic mushroom and the strangeness of the titular field itself, a landscape which is, as Whitehead’s master O’Neill (Michael Smiley) proclaims, inescapable.
 O’Neill’s presence there also seems to warp the landscape: he arrives when Whitehead and the band of Civil War deserters he has taken up with, pull on a rope they have discovered in the field, which seems to extend far beyond it and to which O’Neill is tethered.
-Similarly, the experience of the Crusaders in Valhalla Rising – who do not ingest hallucinogens – seems to be in part an effect of the landscape but also a result of the presence among them of One Eye (Mads Mikkelsen), a Norse warrior who had previously been enslaved by a Norwegian chieftain in Scandinavian Scotland, earning his keep as a prizefighter in bouts against members of rival clans.
+Similarly, the experience of the Crusaders in Valhalla Rising – who do not ingest hallucinogens – seems to be in part an effect of the landscape but also a result of the presence among them of One Eye (Mads Mikkelsen), a Norse warrior who had previously been enslaved by a Norwegian chieftain in Scandinavian Scotland, earning his keep as a prize-fighter in bouts against members of rival clans.
 Or perhaps more accurately, the experiences of the Crusaders are a result of the landscape’s effect upon One Eye who appears to be undergoing a type of apotheosis, presaged in an early scene when the chieftain boasts of the superiority of Norse polytheism over the monotheism of Christianity and the camera cuts to One Eye as the Chieftain speaks the phrase ‘many gods’ suggesting that he, as Vicari observes, ‘already possesses some kind of divinity’ (2014: 153).
 This scene brings to mind Jesus’s announcement, discussed above, that he will become a god when America is in ruins.
 Jesus’s apotheosis is the consequence of his manipulation by, and merging with, the deity embodied in Yaritza, which is also a manifestation of the desert landscape to which she summoned Ricardo, as he expresses in his description of her to Jesus as coming ‘out of the dust’.
 The pre-modern North American landscape – which Vicari describes as ‘like the idea of heaven itself […] a geography invested with the supernatural authority to accept or reject those seekers who arrive there’ [154] - intensifies One Eye’s divinity, culminating in his execution/sacrifice by members of the indigenous population, which completes his apotheosis: the film ends with One Eye’s face in the clouds, surveying the landscape, indicating his godhood.
 Similarly, the landscape of modern Los Angeles intensifies Jesus’s desire for violence – he tells his soldiers he intends to turn Los Angeles into a ‘theme park of pain’ (episode nine) – which is crucial to his own apotheosis, his merging with Yaritza.